-To join this PGCE you should have a first or second class Honours degree from a UK university (or equivalent qualification) in a subject that is clearly part of the Further Education and Training curriculum.
+You should have a degree equivalent to UK first-class or second-class honours (2:2 or above) in a subject that is clearly part of the Further Education and Training curriculum.
 For applicants with a degree in a subject not related to the Further Education curriculum, other suitable Level 3 qualifications may be considered if these are supplemented by appropriate professional experience.

-GCSE English and GCSE Mathematics at Grade C or Grade 4 or above, or equivalent, are required.
+GCSE English Language and GCSE Mathematics at Grade C or Grade 4 or above (or equivalent) are required.

 EU students can get country-specific information about the University’s entry requirements and equivalent national qualifications at www.edgehill.ac.uk/eu